 Eighteen credits from core courses:

-Phil 235 Ancient Philosophy Phil 250 Symbolic Logic Phil 316 Metaphysics or Phil 317 Epistemology Phil 331 Philosophical Ethics Phil 335 Seventeenth and Eighteenth Century Philosophy Phil 485 Seminar in Problems of Philosophy Eighteen elective credits to be selected from philosophy courses with the following restraints and exceptions: - 1.
-Phil 101 and Phil 120 are disallowed for major credit if taken after the student has earned nine credits in philosophy. - No more than three credits of Phil 397 and Phil 498 are allowed toward the major. - 3.
-Upon approval of the department up to six credits from courses other than philosophy may be applied to the major.
+Phil 235 Ancient Philosophy

+Phil 250 Symbolic Logic

+Phil 316 Metaphysics or

+Phil 317 Epistemology

+Phil 331 Philosophical Ethics

+Phil 335 Seventeenth and Eighteenth Century Philosophy

+Phil 485 Seminar in Problems of Philosophy

+Eighteen elective credits to be selected from philosophy courses with the following restraints and exceptions:

+- 1. Phil 101 and Phil 120 are disallowed for major credit if taken after the student has earned nine credits in philosophy.

+- 2. No more than three credits of Phil 397 and Phil 498 are allowed toward the major.

+- 3. Upon approval of the department up to six credits from courses other than philosophy may be applied to the major.

 Capstone: All philosophy majors shall complete a capstone experience, comprising three components: a capstone essay, a colloquium presentation, and a reflection paper, usually during the senior year.
 The capstone essay component of this requirement will be fulfilled by the satisfactory completion of a research project, usually in the seminar course.
 The student and faculty supervisor together will determine what steps are necessary to bring the capstone essay to successful completion.
 The presentation component will be fulfilled by presenting the completed work at a colloquium open to the university community and public.
 The reflection component will be fulfilled by writing a short paper in which the student analyzes and reflects on his or her learning experiences as a philosophy major in light of the baccalaureate goals.

-Honors Program in Philosophy and Religious Studies The Honors Program in Philosophy and Religious studies enables outstanding students to engage in challenging Honors coursework and creative Honors research experiences.
-Eligibility: Admission is by departmental invitation to students who have demonstrated excellent intellectual potential.
-To be considered, students must have a minimum 3.5 GPA in the major and in all university coursework.
-Requirements: 1) Complete with distinction two courses at the 300-level or above as Honors Options courses or complete comparable honors option experiences.
-An Honors Option course can be any upper-level offering-including a directed studies or independent studies course-in which a student chooses to do honors work.
-Substantial student-faculty research collaboration will also meet this requirement. - 2) Complete an Honors Capstone Thesis as the outcome of the departmental seminar either Phil 485 (Seminar in Problems in Philosophy) or Rels 490 (Seminar in Religious Studies) or an appropriately crafted Independent Study project as an Honors Option course. - Present the thesis research at a suitable local, regional, or national venue.
-MINOR: PHILOSOPHY, Liberal Arts (Code 400-400) Twenty-four semester credits, including:
+MINOR: PHILOSOPHY,

+Liberal Arts (Code 400-400)

+Twenty-four semester credits, including: